 If you have symptoms that may signal multiple myeloma, your doctor will examine you and ask you questions about your health and your medical history.
 One or more of the following tests may be used to diagnose multiple myeloma.
 These tests also may be used to find out if treatment is working.
-One or more of the following tests may be used to find out if you have multiple myeloma and if it has spread.
+One or more of the following tests may be used to find out if you have multiple myeloma.
 These tests also may be used to find out if treatment is working.